sylabs/fuzzctl/README.md

-# Compute CLI
+# Fuzzctl

-CLI to manage workflows with the Sylabs Compute Service.
+CLI to manage workflows with Fuzzball.

 ## Quick Start